rvn14/HRMSystem/README.md

     "DefaultConnection": "Server=localhost;Database=voltexdb;Uid=your_user;Pwd=your_password;"
   }
 }
-Environment Variables:
-Alternatively, store sensitive details (like passwords) in environment variables and reference them in your configuration files.

-.gitignore:
+Sensitive Files:
-Make sure that local configuration files containing sensitive data (e.g., appsettings.local.json) are added to your .gitignore file.
+Ensure any local configuration files containing secrets (e.g., appsettings.local.json) are added to your .gitignore.

-Running the Application
+Running the Application ▶️
 Build the Project:

 Open the solution in Visual Studio and build the project.

-Run:
+Run the App:

-Start the application.
-The login view should appear.
-After a successful login, the main view will open.
+Launch the application.
+The login screen will appear—sign in to access the main interface.

-Contributing
+Contributing 🤝
 Contributions are welcome!
-Follow these steps:
+Follow these steps to contribute:

 Fork the Repository